 Remember that along with giving a new employee access to your health plan, you’re handing them credentials to access company data.
 Are you teaching new workers how to protect that data?
 Do they understand that every employee has responsibility for information security, not just the IT team?

 Information security should be an onboarding priority for every Human Resource (HR) department.
 And a strong relationship with the IT department will help HR create a productive, consistent onboarding process that puts the importance of your business’ cybersecurity practices at the forefront of your employees’ minds from day one.
 Here’s how you can start fostering a secure work environment from the moment the offer letter is signed.

 Start secure practices from the beginning

 Create an “onboarding checklist” that includes the tasks of everyone involved in the process.
-This reduces the risk of missing any steps and may be vital in maintaining your company’s compliance.
+This reduces the risk of making common security mistakes and may be vital in maintaining your company’s compliance.

 Explain Documents Before Signing

 After the employee clears the background check and shows up for their first day, it’s time to explain and complete a few critical documents.
 Audits require many of these, which means you need to follow accurate filing and tracking procedures.